Financing your upgrades with CEIP makes sense

 Tied to the property, not to you

-This type of financing ties the Clean Energy Improvement Charge to the property, not the property owner.
+This type of financing is tied to the property, not the property owner.
 If the property is sold, the new owner can assume repayment (and enjoys the benefits!).
 In certain circumstances (like a condition of sale) you may need to pay off the balance owing at the time of sale.

 How CEIP works for residential property owners